Back to The Wall

 It does

-Add one sign to your country's live count
+Add one verified, anonymous sign to your country's total

 It does